Aalok Thakkar: Research

 Formal Methods and Logic

-My doctoral research focussed on automated program synthesis.
+My doctoral research focused on automated program synthesis.
 A good starting point to learn about this work is this survey.
 In program synthesis, I am looking at the following two questions:

 1. Given a set of specifications, how do we find a program that satisfies a maximal subset of the specifications?

-Beyond program synthesis, I am interested in various aspects of automata theory, logic, formal methods, and logic and probablistic programming.
+Beyond program synthesis, I am interested in various aspects of automata theory, logic, formal methods, and probabilistic programming.
+These projects are supported by ANRF as a part of the Prime Minister Early Career Research Grant.

 Trustworthy AI